Home Academics Undergraduate Majors

 • Complete group projects that answer specific questions in advanced classes

-• Conduct a semester or year-long research project in the Senior Capstone on a topic of your choosing
+• Conduct a semester- or year-long senior capstone research project on a topic of your choosing

-The new Swenson Science Center emphasizes science on display, with labs surrounded by windows so you can witness experiments right when you enter the building.
-The Biomechanics and Exercise Physiology Ergometer Teaching Labs give you access to the tools and equipment you’ll need to conduct meaningful research, including:
+Our modern learning facilities at Swenson Science Center emphasize science on display, with labs surrounded by windows so you can witness experiments right when you enter the building.
+The Biomechanics and Exercise Physiology Ergometer Teaching Labs give you access to the tools you’ll need to conduct meaningful research, including:

 • 3-dimensional force plates